Oskru/hexocean-task/README.md

 # Hex Ocean dish submitter task

-This project is a React SPA that sends details about user's dish to a given API endpoint with POST request.
+This project is a React SPA that sends details about a user's dish to a given API endpoint with POST request.

 ## Tools / libraries used to build